gamemanual0/gm0/source/docs/common-mechanisms/active-intake/principles-of-an-intake.rst

 Reliability
 -----------

-- An intake must be reliable, as picking up and scoring game elements is the primary method to gain points in all FTC games.
+- An intake must be reliable, as picking up and scoring game elements is the primary method to gain points in all FTC\ |reg| games.

 - Intakes have many moving parts and are susceptible to breaking, especially at high RPM.
 Thus, the intake material must be durable to withstand long periods of operation.